jarmandomtz/examples-terraform-repo/6codedeploy-codepipeline/README.md

 # Using CodeDeploy and CodePipeline
+Trying to answer the questions for clarify use of CodeDeploy and CodePipeline
+- What are we trying to deploy?
+CodePipeline
+- Where are we trying to deploy?
+CodeDeploy, conf file
+- How can we deploy it?
+CodeDeploy, hooks on appspec.yml file

+**CodeDeploy** is an agent and configuration files and helpers which help to control deployment and status validation of our application on an EC2 instance
+**CodePipeline** is a fully managed service dedicated to creating delivery pipelines, integrated with AWS ecosystem, it means CodeDeploy, IAM.
+Thanks to its API, a number of services can be integrated into your pipelines, including Jenkins and Github.

 ## Setup
 In order to use CodeDeploy, EC2 instance require to use CodeDeploy Agent, an executable from S3.